reupen/aiogithub/docs/usage.rst

 The GitHub class
 ----------------

-The GitHub class is the main entry point into aiogithub functionality.
+The :class:`GitHub` class is the main entry point into aiogithub functionality.
 It is a wrapper around an aiohttp ClientSession object, which means that you automatically benefit from connection pooling.
 You should use the object as a context manager to make sure the session is closed as soon as you are done with it.